SpongePowered/SpongeDocs/source/server/getting-started/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::
-  When using the Mojang Minecraft installer for Windows, Mojang makes use of their own Java version and not the one one
+  When using the Mojang Minecraft installer for *Windows*, Mojang makes use of their own Java version and not the one
   you installed on your system.
-The installer currently ships with Java ``1.8.0_25``, note that Sponge requires
+The installer currently ships with Java ``1.8.0_25``.
+Note that Sponge requires
   **at least** ``1.8.0_40`` or above to run properly.
-You can grab the Launcher without included Java here:
+You can grab the Windows Launcher without included Java here:
   `official Minecraft Launcher <https://s3.amazonaws.com/Minecraft.Download/launcher/Minecraft.exe>`_

 1. Download the Minecraft Forge installer from the `Minecraft Forge website <http://files.minecraftforge.net/>`_.
 The